 Parents and coaches alike need to realize that kids might not say anything to them when they are injured, especially if it seems minor to them.
 I have seen and heard first-hand how parents bark at their kids to "work harder," "toughen up," or "play through it."
 No wonder a young athlete is reluctant to tell anyone, much less their parents, if this is how parents behave in front of other parents and even their teammates?

 To be fair, with all the recent media attention regarding concussions, parents are beginning to hear more and more about the debilitating effects of these traumatic head injuries and their potential for adverse long-term health consequences for their child.
 Some are even beginning to realize that kids are not completely immune to certain injuries and do need some level of care.

 Think of it this way: no right-thinking person would let anyone swim at a beach or a public pool without a lifeguard.
 So, how can anyone run an athletic club program or youth league without an athletic trainer or other proper medical care available?

-Michael S. Goldenberg, MS, ATC is an athletic trainer and Athletic Director at The Lawrenceville School in Lawrenceville, New Jersey.
+Michael S. Goldenberg, MS, ATC is an athletic trainer and former Athletic Director at The Lawrenceville School in Lawrenceville, New Jersey.
 He has a Bachelors of Science degree from Plymouth State College and a Master in Science from the University of Buffalo.
 After working as an athletic trainer at a number of high schools, he came to Lawrenceville in 1989 as Head Athletic Trainer.
 He was co-chair of a National Athletic Trainers' Association inter-association task force which in 2013 issued a consensus statement on best practices for sports medicine management for secondary schools and colleges.